Monisha-RK10/DigitClassifier-API-Real-Time-Handwritten-Digit-Recognition-via-FastAPI/app/README.md

 - **Image Upload (from disk)**
   - `Static input (uploaded file)`: e.g., from a UI or API call
-  - Client sends a POST request to /predict with an attached image file.
+  - Client sends a POST request to /predict with an attached image file
   - In FastAPI route, we will receive it as  `async def predict(file: UploadFile = File(...))`
-  -  Typical behavior for frontend upload buttons or Postman tests.
+  -  Typical behavior for frontend upload buttons or Postman tests
-  -  No need for camera logic here as the image is already attached by the client.
+  -  No need for camera logic here as the image is already attached by the client

 - **Camera Flag (simulate a camera snapshot)**
   - `Dynamic capture (camera feed)`: e.g., from an actual industrial camera in production (like IDS, Ximea, etc.)